DayZ-Mirrors/dayzdockerserver/README.md

 ## Configure and Build

 Ensure [Docker](https://docs.docker.com/engine/install/) and [Docker compose](https://docs.docker.com/compose/install/)
 are properly installed.
 This means setting it up so it runs as your user.
-Make sure you're running thees commands as your user, in your home directory.
+Make sure you're running these commands as your user, in your home directory.

 Clone the repo, and change into the newly created directory: